Updated results of a phase 1, first-in-human study of talquetamab in relapsed refractory multiple myeloma

 In this video:

-Dr. Jesus Berdeja (Sarah Cannon Center for Blood Cancers, Nashville, TN, USA) explains that this study presents updated results of patients treated at the recommended phase II dose in the first-in-human phase I study of teclistamab.
+Dr. Jesus Berdeja (Sarah Cannon Center for Blood Cancers, Nashville, TN, USA) presents updated results of patients treated at the recommended phase II dose in the first-in-human phase I study of talquetamab.
 Eligible patients had multiple myeloma and were relapsed, refractory or intolerant to established therapies.
-This study sought to identify the phase II dose (part 1) and characterize safety and tolerability of teclistamab at the phase II dose (part 2)
+This study sought to identify the phase II dose (part 1) and characterize safety and tolerability of talquetamab at the phase II dose (part 2).

 Clinical Trial Information: NCT03399799